Nene Macdonald: 2020

-On 11 June, Macdonald signed a contract to join Cronulla-Sutherland after twelve months out of the game.
+On 11 June, Macdonald signed a contract to join Cronulla-Sutherland Sharks after twelve months out of the game.
 Macdonald made his debut for Cronulla-Sutherland in round 9 against Penrith and scored a try as Cronulla were beaten 56-24 at Kogarah Oval.

 2021

 Macdonald joined the Norths Devils and played four games for the Queensland Cup club, including their 16-10 grand final win over the Wynnum Manly Seagulls.
 On 5 November, he signed a train and trial deal with Brisbane worth $1000 a week.

-On 29 November, it was announced that Macdonald had signed to play for Leigh in the Betfred Championship under Leigh' Papua New Guinean head coach Adrian Lam.
+On 29 November, it was announced that Macdonald had signed to play for Leigh in the Betfred Championship under Leigh's Papua New Guinean head coach Adrian Lam.

 2022

-In round 1 of the 2022 Championship season, MacDonald scored a hat-trick on his club debut for Leigh in their 50-4 victory over Whitehaven R.L.F.C.
+In round 1 of the 2022 season, MacDonald scored a hat-trick on his club debut for Leigh in their 50-4 victory over Whitehaven.

 On 28 May, Macdonald played for Leigh in their 2022 RFL 1895 Cup final victory over Featherstone.
 On 10 July, Macdonald scored a hat-trick in Leigh's 66-0 victory over Workington Town.

-On 3 October 2022, Macdonald played for Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.

-On the 1st December 2022 Leeds Rhinos announced that Macdonald had joined from Leigh Leopards for the 2023 season with a pre season friendly being announced as part of the deal.
+On 3 October 2022, Macdonald scored try in the Million Pound Game victory over Batley which saw Leigh promoted back to the Super League.
+On 17 November 2022, Macdonald joined Leeds Rhinos from Leigh for the 2023 season with a pre-season friendly being announced as part of the deal.

+2023

+In round 2 of the 2023 Super League season, Macdonald made his club debut for Leeds in their 22-18 loss against Hull F.C.

+Macdonald played a total of 19 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

+On 16 October 2023 it was reported that he had signed a four-year deal to join Salford ahead of the 2024 season.

+2024

+In round 1 of the 2024 Super League season, Macdonald made his club debut for Salford against his former team Leeds.
+Leeds would win the match 22-16.
+At the end of the season, Macdonald was the sole Salford representative in the Super League Dream Team.